Roldak/AGC/README.md

 ## Usage

 1. In order to benefit from garbage collection, the sources of your project must be instrumented by AGC as a pre-processing step before you invoke gprbuild to build your application.
-To do that, run:
+Assuming AGC's `bin/` directory containing the `agc` executable is included in your `$PATH`, you can run:
    ```
    agc -P <project_file.gpr> --output-dir <instr-dir> [--jobs|-j JOBS] [--optimize]
    ```